cambridge-cares/TheWorldAvatar/Agents/SewageNetworkAgent/Preprocessing/README.md

-# **Primasens Sewage Data Instantiation**
+# **Sewage Data Preprocessing**

-This project provides functionality to instantiate data for the sewage network in Pirmasens.
-This repository provides tools to analyze the XML data structure and clean the provided data for further process; However, the data itself is confidential information and not available on GitHub!
+This project provides functionality to preprocess data required for instantiating a sewage network.
+It provides tools to analyze the XML data structure and clean the provided data for further processing.

 ## **Description of modules**

-The `./Data` directory should exist before running the project.
-The `./Data/raw/` directory contains all the required input files including `dictionary.csv`, `main_datamodel.ttl`, `sub_datamodel.ttl`, `priority_tags_in_ontology.csv`, `sub_network_connections_consolidated_wo_geodata.csv`, and `HALTUNGEN-ALLE-5-2022.xml`.
+The `./Data/raw/` directory must contain all the required input files including `dictionary.csv`, `main_datamodel.ttl`, `sub_datamodel.ttl`, `priority_tags_in_ontology.csv`, `sub_network_connections_consolidated_wo_geodata.csv`, and `HALTUNGEN-ALLE-5-2022.xml`.
+Note that `main_datamodel.ttl`, `sub_datamodel.ttl`, and `sub_network_connections_consolidated_wo_geodata.csv` are created as output files by the scripts `instantiate_main_network.py`, `instantiate_sub_network.py`, and `assess_geospatial_sub_network.py` in a private git repository.

 The `./Data/results/` directory contains all the output files generated during the running of scripts.
+It is worth noting that the number of columns inside the CSV files should not exceed 7500, otherwise this can cause index-out-of-bound errors elsewhere.
+Therefore, such files are split into several smaller ones.

 Available scripts: